Temple of the Jedi Order: First church of Jediism

-Jedi here are not Star Wars roleplayers, but a church and international ministry of the Jediism religion and / or Jedi way of life.
+A Jedi church and international ministry of the Jediism religion also called the Jedi way of life.
 Jedi at this site are not the same as those portrayed within the Star Wars franchise.
 Star Wars Jedi are fictional characters that exist within a literary and cinematic universe.
+We are a recognized International Ministry and Public Charity; a tax exempt (donations are US income tax deductable) 501(c)3 non-profit organization.
+IRS Determination Letter Here: http://totjo.net/docs/TOTJO-IRS-Exemption-Letter.pdf .

 The Jedi here are real people that live or lived their lives according to the principles of Jediism, the real Jedi religion or philosophy.
 Jedi followers, ministers and leaders embrace Jediism as a real living, breathing religion and sincerely believe in its teachings.
 Jediism does not base its focus on myth and fiction but on the real life issues and philosophies that are at the source of myth.
 Whether you want to become a Jedi, are a real Jedi looking for additional training or just interested in learning about and dissussing The Force, we're here for you.